 These chalets each offer unique views over the Luangwa River.
 Three twin chalets and a family chalet which can accommodate a family of five in two separate bedrooms are available, each with its own private veranda.

-Wildlife Camp’s barefoot en-suite camp is situated in a private corner of the camp with some of the most spectacular views to be found in Zambia!
-It is perfectly set up for groups of up to 10 people, but also for the independent traveller.
-We offer five tents, all located under thatched roofs, each comprising two beds, an open air shower and toilet facilities.
-Each tent also has a small veranda to the front.
+Wildlife Camp’s barefoot en-suite camp is in a private corner of the camp with some of the most spectacular views in Zambia!
+It is perfectly set up for groups of up to 14 people, or the independent traveler.
+We offer seven tents, all under thatched roofs, each has two beds, open air shower / toilet facilities, and a small veranda to the front.

 For Campers, independent travelers or overland companies, the Wildlife Campsite has been a haven for many years.
 It is set away from the main lodge in a prime position on the banks of the Luangwa River.
 The camp is complete with grassy areas, shady trees, thatched shelters and one of the best views in the Luangwa Valley!
-The Warthogs bar and swimming pool is the best place to spend the hot hours of the day.
+The Warthogs Bar and swimming pool is the best place to spend the hot hours of the day.

 At night the camp also plays host to a variety of game – many people have been left amazed by lion footprints merely meters away from their tents or elephant dung in the footpath between their cars and the bar.
 The resident leopard does let you hear when she is around, but is not keen on being seen.

 Even with all these amenities, the emphasis at Wildlife Camp is still on a bush experience.
-We regulate the number of guests in the campsite and booking beforehand is important.
+We regulate the number of guests at the campsite and booking beforehand is important.
 We do accept walk-in guests, but cannot ensure availability during the busy season.